AI-Powered Literature Mapping: The Key Features of Connected Papers and Pricing Plans Explained12 min read

 Up to 5 graphs per monthUnlimited

-By the way, graphs created in the past can be viewed as many times as you like even in the free version.
+Additionally, any graphs you’ve already created can be viewed as many times as you want—even on the free plan.

 Access the official website.

-Press the “Log in” button in the upper right.
+Press the “Log in” button in the upper-right corner.

 How to get started with Connected papers

-Click the icon screen in the upper right corner of the screen and press “Upgrade”.
+Click the profile icon in the upper-right corner of the screen and select “Upgrade.”

-Payment can be made by Credit Card/debit card, PayPal, Alipay, wire transfer, etc.
+Payment can be made by credit card, debit card, PayPal, Alipay, or bank transfer.

 AnswerThis